Mohammed bin Abdulrahman bin Jassim Al Thani: Role as Chairman of Qatar Investment Authority (QIA)

-In Sheikh Mohammed's previous capacity as chairman of Qatar Investment Authority, he provided leadership to the QIA Board of Directors and ensured QIA's sound governance framework through accountability and sound decision-making.
+Sheikh Mohammed served as chairman of the Qatar Investment Authority from 2018 to 2023.

-Under his leadership, the Board of Directors implemented QIA's mission of safeguarding the well-being of future generations through long-term responsible investment while supporting the diversification of Qatar's economy, and overseeing the embedding of the values of integrity, respect, and responsibility in QIA's culture.

 Awards and honours

 Republic of Paraguay honour

 On 24 May 2023, the President of Paraguay, Mario Abdo Benítez, awarded the National Order of Merit to Sheikh Mohammed.
 Qatar's Minister of State for Foreign Affairs, Sultan bin Saad Al Muraikhi, received the honor on behalf of Sheikh Mohammed.

 This award was in recognition of Sheikh Mohammed's role in supporting and strengthening relations between the two countries.

 United States honour

 On 19 January 2021, the day before Joe Biden became president, the United States, represented by the United States Department of Defense, awarded Sheikh Mohammed with the Department of Defense Medal for Distinguished Public Service, one of the highest honors bestowed by the US to officials.
 The US National Security Adviser Robert C. O'Brien gave the medal to the Ambassador of Qatar to the US Sheikh Meshaal bin Hamad Al Thani, on behalf of Sheikh Mohammed.

 This award was in recognition of his diplomatic efforts to strengthen relations between the State of Qatar and the United States, to support and advance peace efforts in Afghanistan (including the signing of the US–Taliban peace deal on 29 February 2020, as well as the launch of the Afghan peace process on 12 September 2020), to promote stability and prosperity in the Middle East North Africa region, and to resolve the Gulf Crisis through diplomacy.